noglass/Minecraft-Functions-Syntax-Highlighter/README.md

 # Minecraft-Functions-Syntax-Highlighter
 GTKSourceView Language File For .mcfunction File Syntax Highlighting
+Allows syntax highlighting of .mcfunction files for text editors that use GTK-3.0 like gedit.

+Supports up to Minecraft version 1.17

 	Usage: